Fun-ASR Technical Report: Evaluation

 \subsubsection{Streaming ASR Performance}

-In order to evaluate the streaming ability of our FunAudio-ASR model, we evaluate the performance on the same test set used when evaluating the offline speech recognition ability of our FunAudio-ASR model.
+In order to evaluate the streaming ability of our Fun-ASR model, we evaluate the performance on the same test set used when evaluating the offline speech recognition ability of our Fun-ASR model.
 Table \ref{tab:streaming_asr_performance} lists the testing results.
-When comparing with Seed-ASR ~\citep{DBLP:journals/corr/abs-2407-04675}, our FunAudio-ASR model have better performance at different test sets and test scenario.
+When comparing with Seed-ASR ~\citep{DBLP:journals/corr/abs-2407-04675}, our Fun-ASR model have better performance at different test sets and test scenario.